lventosa/lventosa/README.md

 **A little bit about me:**

 📚 B.Sc.
-Economics now working towards a B.Sc.
+Economics currently working towards a B.Sc.
 Mathematics with a minor in Statistics.

-🖥️ Product Data Scientist with a strong interest in MLOps practices and the design of ML systems.
+🖥️ Product Data Scientist passionate about the whole ML cycle and the design of ML systems.

 🌱 Taking part in several initiatives that aim at making science and technology more diverse and inclusive spaces.